NeuroLang/NeuroLang/doc/index.rst

 ..
 To see how to use it, please refer to the `README file <https://github.com/NeuroLang/neurolang/blob/master/README.md>`_ in the Github repository.

 NeuroLang is a probabilistic logic programming system specialised in the analysis of neuroimaging data.
-See our `example gallery <auto_examples/index>` for some use cases on neuroimaging meta-analysis.
+See our example gallery for some use cases on neuroimaging meta-analysis.

 .. raw:: html